 If you are looking for a combination of Italy’s Venice and Holland, you should rent a car and go to Giethoorn, a small town in the northeastern part of the country.
 You can also try to go by bus, but it can be quite a journey, that’s why I suggest getting a car.

 What makes this place special?
-Well, the only way you can see it is by foot or by boat, the canals are everywhere!
+Well, the only way you can see it is on foot or by boat, the canals are everywhere!
 The traditional houses and the bridges, make this town one of a kind in beauty.
 You should also rent a boat (15 euros – for a 1h tour) and drive it across the canals, don’t worry about falling and drowning, since the water is only 1m deep :).

 Zaandam – Windmills heaven